Matching With Pre-Existing Binding Agreements: The Agreeable Core: Omitted Proofs

-We argue by induction that every worker $\age_k\in \Path$ makes a proposal during the \Propose algorithm.
+I argue by induction that every worker $\age_k\in \Path$ makes a proposal during the \Propose algorithm.
 Because every agent contained in $\Path$ weakly prefers $\mat^\Path $ to $\matProp$, it follows that every worker contained in $\Path$ \textit{who proposes} proposed to his $\mat^\Path $-partner.
-In our base case we show that the worker with the lowest index contained in $\Path$ proposes during the \Propose algorithm.
+In my base case I show that the worker with the lowest index contained in $\Path$ proposes during the \Propose algorithm.
 There are two possibilities: \begin{enumerate} \item \textit{$\age_1$ is a worker:} Because $\edg_1$ is a proposal source by definition $\rema(\age_1) = \age_1$.
-Hence $\age_1$ begins the \Propose algorithm matched to $\unmat$.
+Hence $\age_1$ begins the \Propose algorithm activated.
 Therefore, $\age_1$ proposes during the \Propose algorithm.